inl-labtrack/EMRALD/emrald-docs/src/guide/Modeling/states.md

 # States
   A state is a logical representation for the condition of a component, person, system, process, etc. Each state has a Name, Immediate Action, and Event Action section.
   There are four different kinds of states: Start, Standard, Key, and Terminal.
-  The Header indicates what kind of state with an icon it is as well as the name of the state.
+  The Header indicates what kind of state it is, as well as the name of the state.
 The Immediate Action section lists actions taken when a new state is entered.
 The Event Action section lists events to look for when in this state and what action to take if the event is triggered.<br>

   <img src="/images/Modeling/states/StateAnatomy.png" alt="State Anatomy" width="220"/>